 “Why I Performed With My NYSC Kit At OLIC 4” – LAX

+“People who are saying that need to go and check the records.
+I had three big songs that had a lot of views online last year.
+I travelled to a lot of countries and I enjoyed massive love everywhere that I performed.
+I will be releasing my debut album this year and I want my fans to watch out for it.
+People should listen to good music, not trash.”

+“To be honest, I have more fans outside the country than in Nigeria.
+Nowadays, one can actually go online and find out where majority of downloads, streaming and other Internet activities come from.
+And I have discovered that most of my fans are in the US, followed by Canada and London.
+Obviously, they want me there more and that’s why I usually go there on tour.
+I had amazing experiences when I travelled out of the country on tour.
+I went to about 14 cities in Europe and America.”

-The post “Why I Performed With My NYSC Kit At OLIC 4” – LAX appeared first on INFORMATION NIGERIA.
+The post “Why I Performed With My NYSC Kit At OLIC 4” – LAX appeared first on 360Nobs.com.

 Do you have something awesome to share with the world?
 Click here to share